Quick Introduction

 -

 The green modules, Security Policies, Internal Controls, Exception Management and Projects are what we call “Solutions”.
-These modules will help explain to people how you actually deal with each compliance requirement.
+These modules will help explain to stakeholders (collegues, customers, regulators, auditors, etc) how you actually deal with each compliance requirement.

 -